Ontario leader blames Pfizer for COVID-9 vaccine delays - WTMJ

 Associated Press

-TORONTO (AP) — The leader of Canada’s most populous province said Thursday he isn’t buying the explanation given by Pfizer about why the company has deferred next week’s COVID-19 vaccine deliveries to Canada.
+TORONTO (AP) — The leader of Canada’s most populous province said Thursday he isn’t buying the explanation given by Pfizer about why the company has deferred next week’s coronavirus vaccine deliveries to Canada.

-Ontario Premier Doug Ford said it’s unacceptable that other countries are getting doses and Canada is not.
+Ontario Premier Doug Ford said is unacceptable that other countries are getting doses and Canada is not.

 Pfizer announced a temporary reduction in deliveries last Friday so it could upscale its Puurs, Belgium, plant, which supplies all shots delivered outside the United States.
 Pfizer said any small step backward now in deliveries would result in a huge jump ahead later in the year.